rosskgraham/DataFrameValidator/README.md

 A proof of concept library to enable data validations for python dataframes.

-The initial problem is the validation of pension scheme member data but this iibrary is intened to be a generic dataframe validation solution which could be imported into any notebook, script or pipeline regardless of the data domain.
+The initial problem is the validation of pension scheme member data but this library is intended to be a generic dataframe validation solution which could be imported into any notebook, script or pipeline regardless of the data domain.

 Focusing on polars DataFrames initially it could be extended to pandas as well.